peppertech/HOL2017/README.md

 ### Installation
-Clone the project and run the following command from the root of the project folder:
+Cloning this project using Git will give you the directory structure described throughout the Labs.
+If you do not want to clone the project, you can still follow the labs using your own directory structure.
+You will not have the finished version of the project to compare your results against unless you do a clone though.

 ```
+git clone
 npm install -g @oracle/ojet-cli
 ```